theos/theos.dev/docs/Rootless.md

 - The iOS 14 arm64e ABI mentioned in [arm64e Deployment](arm64e-Deployment.html) is now *required* for the relevant devices
     - Currently, it's only possible to build for the new ABI on macOS as the necessary `ld64` changes, included in Xcode, have not been made open source
-        - Unfortunately, new toolchain does not support building for the old ABI.
+        - Unfortunately, this newer toolchain does not support building for the old ABI.
 If you want to maintain support for earlier versions, you can grab the toolchain from an earlier Xcode release as specified in [arm64e Deployment](arm64e-Deployment.html) and switch between it and the newer toolchain as desired by setting the `PREFIX` variable to the older toolchain's bin (i.e., `<xcode-ver>.xctoolchain/usr/bin/`) in your project's makefile
     - That being said, developers on other platforms can circumvent this *if necessary*:
         - By [using GitHub Actions](https://github.com/p0358/SilentScreenshots/blob/master/.github/workflows/build.yml) to compile their tweaks (free for both public and private repos)
         - By using a macOS virtual machine